Cooperation based on solidarity and common rules

 The German Government has set out and explained the entire breadth of Germany’s multilateral engagement for the first time in a White Paper on Multilateralism.

-Multilateralism for humanity: Adapting the multilateral order for the 21st century
+A Multilateralism for the People: Adapting the multilateral order for the 21st century

 Foreign Minister Heiko Maas stated that with the adoption of the White Paper by the Federal Cabinet today (19 May), the German Government wants to make it clear in particular how the multilateral order can be adapted to deal with the challenges and conditions of the 21st century and what contribution Germany can make.
 The focus is on the principle of multilateralism for humanity, aimed at bringing about a concrartiete improvement in the lives of people in Germany, Europe and around the world.
 At the same time, it is open to new stakeholders, such as the countries of the global South, international organisations and civil society.